trustathsh/visitmeta/README.md

 The dataservice component is the only component in VisITMeta, that is talking IF-MAP with a MAP server.
-Every other component, like the visualization component, connects via a REST-like interface to get the current MAP graph, the graph at a specific timestamp or the changes between two timestamps, as well as a list of all timestamps with the number of changes (separated into updates and deletes).
+Every other component, like the visualization component, connects via a `REST`-like interface to get the current MAP graph, the graph at a specific timestamp or the changes between two timestamps, as well as a list of all timestamps with the number of changes (separated into updates and deletes).